reshmabidikar/reshmabidikar.github.io/2019/05/java-8-method-reference-operator-explained.md

   - "java-interview-questions"
 ---

 Java 8 introduced an operator represented by a double colon(::), known as the "Method Reference" operator.
 In this blog post, I will be explaining this operator.
 A basic understanding of [lambda expessions](https://learnjava.co.in/java-8-lambda-expressions-explained/) is required in order to understand method references.

-\[table id=24 /\]

 # What is the Method Reference operator?